base2Services/shelvery-aws-backups/README.md

 - `shelvery_reencrypt_kms_key_id`  - when it is required to re-encrypt a RDS instance or cluster snapshot with a different KMS key than that of the existing resource.
 Specify the ARN of the KMS Key.

+- `shelvery_enable_ebs_archive` - Enable EBS Snapshots Archive for monthly and yearly backups [boolean].
+  Archived snapshots are stored at a lower cost ($0.0125/GB-month vs $0.05/GB-month) but take 24-72 hours to restore and incur a $0.03/GB restore fee.
+Default: `false`.

 ### Configuration Priority 0: Sensible defaults

 ```text